somar0/Crossbar-Design/README.md

 ## P.S.:

-      The input matrix has been in the Python script transposed after generating its values so the columns became rwos and the rows became columns in the inputs.txt file, so we could write them as they are in the data_rom.vhdl to deal with its columns as rows (std_logic_vector) in VHDL
+      The input matrix has been through the Python script transposed after generating its values so the columns became rwos and the rows became columns in the inputs.txt file, so we could write them as they are in the data_rom.vhdl to deal with its original columns as rows (std_logic_vector) in VHDL

 ## System Model: